jordanbakerman/SAS-Viya/README.md

 # SAS-Viya

-This repo is dedicated to SAS Viya content for both SAS and Python.
+This repo is dedicated to SAS Viya content for SAS, Python, and R.